Are you experiencing excessive daytime sleepiness? Does your partner snore loudly every night?

 Sleep apnea can affect anyone, even young children.
-However, there are certain risk factors that everyone should be aware of and discuss with your dentist.
-We screen for the common oral signs of sleep apnea during your routine visits and can coordinate further testing with your physician if needed.
+However, there are certain risk factors that everyone should be aware of and discuss with our dentists.
+We will screen for the common oral signs of sleep apnea during your routine visits.
+We can also coordinate further testing with your physician.

 - Male gender